 Certain things increase your risk that your baby will get the infection too: your water breaking a long time before delivery, internal exams (especially after your water breaks), having preterm labor, a fever during labor, a previous baby with GBS, or a UTI during pregnancy caused by GBS.

-Newborns who do contract GBS are in serious condition, because it can cause shock, pneumonia, meningitis, and can leave permanent lung or brain damage (from mild learning disabilities to severe mental retardation).
+Newborns who do contract GBS are in serious condition.
+It can cause shock, pneumonia, meningitis, and can leave permanent lung or brain damage (from mild learning disabilities to severe mental retardation).
 GBS can also cause infections in mothers, especially after a c-section.

 What Can I Do?